 We hope that you will use the procedure to allow us to look into and, if necessary, correct any problems, which you have identified, or mistakes that have been made.
 If you do use this procedure you it will not affect your right to complain to the Primary Care Trust.
 Please note that we have to respect our duty of confidentiality to the patient and their consent will be needed if they a complaint not made by the patient in person.

-If you wish to make a complaint please telephone or write to Mrs Alison Field, Practice Managing Partner.
+If you wish to make a complaint please telephone or write to Mrs Amanda Williams, Site Manager.
 Full details will be taken and a decision made on how best to undertake the investigation.